AJgthb2002/Python-games/Mancala_game_python/README.md

 The stores belonging to both players are initially empty.

-During a turn, a player grabs all of the stones in a hole on their side and drops them, one by one, in succeeding holes in a counter-clockwise direction.
-Players place stones in their own store but they MUST skip over their opponent's store.This continues until the player has no more stones in his hand.
-It is then their opponents turn.
+During a turn, a player grabs all of the stones in a pit on their side and drops them, one by one, in succeeding pits in a counter-clockwise direction.
+Players place stones in their own store but they MUST skip over their opponent's store.
+This continues until the player has no more stones in his hand.
+Then, it is their opponents turn.

 When all the pits of any player are empty, the game is over.
 The player having maximum stones in their store wins.